systemd-nspawn(1) — Linux manual page

 adjusted as well.

-image, and without requiring an expensive recursive
+modifying the image, and without requiring an expensive

-file systems, currently.
+for all file systems, currently.

 The --private-users-ownership=auto option is implied if